-In 2015, a Smartinsight study reported that 50% of companies declared having no defined digital strategy.
-As companies struggle to adapt their digital marketing strategies to align with consumer behavior, companies that implement best practices for mobile will outperform their slower-acting counterparts.
+In 2015, a SmartInsight study reported that 50% of companies declared having no defined digital strategy.
+While these companies continue to miss the target, others that implement the best mobile digital marketing strategies will successfully align with prevailing consumer behavior, and will simply outperform their business counterparts.

-It’s important for companies not to get too carried away with mobile-first design.
-There is still a portion of the population that will access information through desktop.
-As James Archer pointed out in his article titled “Mobile First: Why Are We Getting It Wrong?”, after the swing towards designing for mobile users, “as an industry we responded by designing primarily for mobile and treating the desktop as an afterthought.
+There’s one other caveat to keep in mind – while mobile-first design is certainly important and strategic, companies shouldn’t just settle for mobile-only design, either.
+Even though mobile browsing is increasingly popular, don’t forget that there’s still a significant portion of the population that likes to access the internet on their desktops.
+As James Archer pointed out in Mobile First: Why Are We Getting It Wrong?, “…as an industry we responded by designing primarily for mobile and treating the desktop as an afterthought.
 We didn’t solve the problem.
 We just flipped it around.”
-In other words, mobile-first but don’t forget to follow up with desktop-second.
+In other words, definitely think mobile-first, but don’t neglect the continued importance of desktop friendliness.

 Lauren Tate is a Content Specialist for Cibirix, contributing a significant amount of content creation for our marketing clients.
 Lauren enjoys writing about lead generation strategies, successful content marketing strategies, how to increase mobile conversion rates, and tips for boosting SEO, among other topics.
 Her drive for success, coupled with her dedication to help organizations improve and grow their business, has helped to fuel her continued growth with Cibirix.
 In her spare time, she’s currently working on earning a Bachelor’s degree in early childhood education.